 Also consider the size of your premises, and how that can affect the rent price.
 For example, Caffe Napoli were able to reduce their rent costs by minimising their space.

-“Since the rent in London is very high, and we’re a quick service espresso bar serving office workers and hospitality staff—we didn’t need much space” says CEO and Founder Fabio Compagnoni.
+“Since the rent in London is very high, and we’re a quick service espresso bar serving office workers and hospitality staff—we didn’t need much space,” says CEO and Founder Fabio Compagnoni.

 “So we kept our costs down by opting for a very small premises–an old cab station with just one window facing the pavement.
 The rent was very low compared to a big shop and it’s easier to manage a small location with less people.
 Rent shouldn’t be more than 15% of your total income.”

 Get properly licensed

 Food business registration

+Before starting any food business you will need to make sure that you are registered as a limited company with Companies House.
 Once registered as a limited company, you’ll then have to register as a food business at your local council.
-Do this within 28 day before opening your cafe.
+You should register at least 28 days before opening your business.

 Insure your business

 As with opening any kind of business, it’s best to expect the unexpected.
 Accidents happen, and it’s wise (or even compulsory) to have the right insurance to cover yourself when they do.